mliszcz/msc-thesis/thesis/chapters/05-results.md

 together with appropriate selectors to adapt the widgets automatically to the device they are displayed on.

-Apart from all adaptability aspects offered by separate widgets, the *TangoJS Panel* application allows users to configure the interface manually, by choosing what widgets are displayed, where the widgets are displayed and what fields are included in each widget.
+Apart from all the adaptability aspects offered by separate widgets, the *TangoJS Panel* application allows users to configure the interface manually, by choosing *what widgets* are displayed, *where* the widgets are displayed and *what fields* are included in each widget.
 This allows the user for building personalized *synpotic panels*, adapted for the current requirements and changed dynamically.